rothdearl/VirtruTechnicalAssignment/README.md

 * **GMAIL_LOGIN_EMAIL**: The login email.
 * **GMAIL_LOGIN_PASSWORD**: The login password.

+The Virtru Technical Assignment project uses `ini` files, also known as `option files`, to configure and customize the tests.
+For example, which browser to use, whether to run headless, whether to enable screenshots, etc. This file is optional and if not provided, a default one is used.
+Option files are to be saved in the `ini` directory and can be set via an environment variable:

+* **TEST_OPTIONS_FILE**: The test options file to load.

+The simplest method is to put it in the `.env` file in the project root directory.

 ### Running the Tests

 To run a group of tests from the command line, use the `run-tests` script from the `scripts` directory.